Titanic Kit: Concept

 According to Stallard, the artwork would symbolize the importance of Belfast as an industrial pioneer during the era when the Titanic was constructed.
 In addition, the sculpture would serve as a contemporary tribute as such to the shipbuilders and the shipbuilding industry.
 As a result, the piece is see-through to invoke a feeling of mythology and transience.
 Reference is also made to kit forms and toy structures, an attempt to bring the spirit of the ship back to the beginning of her journey.

 Construction

 Work began on the project in 2008, and cost £200,000.
 The project was funded jointly by the Titanic Quarter and Arts And Business Northern Ireland.
 The work was completed and unveiled in November 2009.

 The scale of the project meant that the sculpture underwent a complex and lengthy design process.
 This was a collaboration between engineers, architects and local stakeholders.

 Kit takes the form of an oversized Airfix model kit and has a number of components recognizable as parts from the RMS Titanic.
 The structure of the artwork gives the illusion that pieces have been broken off for its construction.
-In recognition of its history, the original shipbuilders of the RMS Titanic, Harland and Wolff were commissioned to build the sculpture.
+In recognition of its history, the original shipbuilders of the RMS Titanic, Harland & Wolff were commissioned to build the sculpture.